County of Santa Barbara

 INFORMATION TECHNOLOGY DEPARTMENT

-Triton Technology Solutions Inc. (Triton), for audio-visual maintenance and support services, as
+with Triton Technology Solutions Inc. (Triton), for audio-visual maintenance and support

 a) Approve and authorize the Chair to execute an Agreement for Services of Independent

-government fiscal activity, which does not involve any commitment to any specific project that may
+other government fiscal activity, which does not involve any commitment to any specific

 BOARD OF SUPERVISORS